fsalber/warriorjs/docs/scoring.md

 * **Defeat all enemies and rescue all captives** to receive a 20% overall bonus.

+But you must be careful, because you can also lose points:

+* **Kill a captive** and you'll receive a penalty.

 A total score is kept as you progress through the levels.
 When you pass a level, that score is added to your total.